gdiaz384/py3AnyText2Spreadsheet/README.md

 ## Regarding Python libraries:

-- Reccomended: If you do not want to deal with this, then use a binary file in the [releases](//github.com/gdiaz384/py3AnyText2Spreadsheet/releases) page instead
 - py3AnyText2Spreadsheet was developed on Python 3.7.6.
 - It is not necessarily clear what versions work with what other versions, in part due to the shenanigans of some developers creating deliberate incompatibilities, so just install whatever and hope it works.